 - Step 7 – The AUA will assist with submission of the Code Change Proposal to the American Medical Association.

 - Step 8 – AUA CPT Advisor may present or assist in presentation of the Code Change Proposal at the next meeting of the AMA CPT Editorial Panel.
-View the current AMA CPT/RUC Agenda.
+View the current AMA CPT/RUC Calendar.

 For additional information or assistance, contact Stephanie N. Storck, CPC, CCS-P, Director Payment Policy at sstinchcomb@AUAnet.org or 410-689-3786.